-Puerto Rico uses its own AAFs calculated from the Puerto Rico CPI as adjusted by the PRCS, the Virgin Islands uses the South Region AAFs and the Pacific Islands uses the West Region AAFs.
+Puerto Rico uses its own AAFs calculated from the inflation estimates from the Puerto Rico Department of Labor and Human Resources (DTRH), Bureau of Statistics, and adjusted by the ACS.
+The Virgin Islands uses the South Region AAFs, and the Pacific Islands use the West Region AAFs.